r0mieh0mie/Pictograph-Box/README.md

 # Here's a list of bash commands for repositories/programs that might be needed ('cause I did):
 you have to install some python addons and use python3.

+make a folder with all files and in that make another folder called "1Album". your photos will be saved here.

+you have to install some python addons and use python3.

 pip install numpy
 pip install opencv-python